Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 You can create multiple tokens with specific permissions for each.

 In the xDrip follower, choose "Nightscout Follower" as the hardware data source.
-Under "Nightscout Follow URL", enter Token@UserID.ddns.net assuming "Token" is the token from the previous step, UserID is your noip.com user ID, and ddns.net is the host you chose for your noip.com.
+Under "Nightscout Follow URL", enter Token@hostname assuming "Token" is the token from the previous step, and hostname is your noip.com hostname.
 <br/>
 <br/>